exercism/v3/languages/csharp/README.md

 ## Contributing

 The C# maintainers have written out specs for lots of exercises that need writing.
 You can help us by choosing an exercise and implementing it.
-You can find the list of exercises [here][github-issues-new-exercise] - each one has detailed instructions on what to do.
+You can find the list of exercises [here][new-exercises] - each one has detailed instructions on what to do.

 ## FAQs